revodatanl/vibe-coding-asset-bundle-template/README.md

 ### Additional Cursor Configuration

-We recommend indexing the Databricks [DLT documentation](https://docs.databricks.com/aws/en/dlt) in cursor additional to the cursor rules.
+We recommend indexing the Databricks [DLT documentation](https://docs.databricks.com/aws/en/dlt) in addition to the Cursor rules.
 You can do this by using the [`@docs`](https://docs.cursor.com/context/@-symbols/@-docs) command.

 ## Contributing